 The Gotrax Xr Ultra is geared with a 300-watt motor capable of reaching a top speed of 15.5 miles per hour.
 A safety-certified LG 36v 7.0Ah battery gives you a whopping 16 miles of range in a single charge.

-This kids' e-scooter only weighs around 26.4 lbs, making it an extremely light commuting solution for kids and teens.
+This kids' e-scooter only weighs around 26.4 lbs, making it an extremely light commuting scooter for kids and teens.
 It is foldable at the stem, making it easy to store and bring with you on the go.

 Its 8.5-inch shock-absorbing air-filled tires and dual disc brake system provide a smooth and safe riding experience.